IndrajeetPatil/chatgpt-clone/README.md

 The specified requirements were the following:

 - Use Django as the backend and React as the frontend.
-- Run the whole project in a Docker container.
 - Allow users to select between GPT-4o and GPT-4o mini and change the temperature of the responses (0.2, 0.7, and 0.9).
 - Request answers in Markdown format and display the answers in respect to the given format.
-- Document functions, etc. via Docstrings.
 - Pick one of the following:
   - Format the output in a way that's easy to differentiate between code and text.